 Blog pages and posts

 Pages are for your static content (like your About Me page), and posts form the basis of your blog.
-It’s highly likely that you’ll have only a few static pages, but eventually, you’ll have written thousands of posts.
+You’ll likely have only a few static pages, but eventually, you’ll have written thousands of posts.

 Pages and posts can both have comments, and they share the same editing and formatting controls.
 You can embed media in either.
 But posts and pages differ in a few important ways:

-- You can have parent pages with a number of child pages underneath them.
+- You can have parent pages with several child pages underneath them.
 Posts are organized by tag or category instead.

 - Posts are shown in your Archives and RSS feed, while pages are not.